getgrav/grav-learn/pages/20/02.migration/04.ai-assisted-development/doc.md

 ## Where to Find the Skills

-The official skill files live in the [Grav documentation repository](https://github.com/getgrav/grav-learn) under `skills/`.
-Drop them in your Claude Code skills directory (typically `~/.claude/skills/`) and they will be available in every Claude Code session.
+The official skill files live at [github.com/getgrav/grav-skills](https://github.com/getgrav/grav-skills).
+The recommended install is the `/plugin marketplace add getgrav/grav-skills` command shown above; the README in that repo also documents manual installation and contribution guidelines.

 For details on the Skills format itself, including how to write your own, see Anthropic's [Skills documentation](https://docs.claude.com/en/docs/claude-code/skills).

+For questions about Grav 2.0 development or the skills themselves, the [Grav Discord](https://chat.getgrav.org) is the fastest place to reach the team and the wider community.

 ## What These Skills Are Not